 If management methods are not adapted to the flex office, the benefits of the latter can quickly disappear.
 Managers must ditch old-school thinking that focused on in-office presence and physically seeing their team at work.
 In an increasingly mobile and cloud-connected world, they should focus on outcomes and results instead.
 The organization will also have to rely on effective operational tools, such as a good internal communication system that is well understood by all employees.

-Spacewell Workplace, a software solution designed for the flex office
+Spacewell Workplace is a software solution designed for the flexible office

 Thanks to Spacewell, companies can minimize the disadvantages of the flex office and make the most of this organization mode.